 The University of Washington has announced the nine winners of the 2017 Husky Green Awards, as well as one Husky Green Legacy Award honoree.

 This year's winners include students, faculty, staff and groups who have demonstrated leadership, initiative and dedication to campus sustainability.
 The awards are celebrating their eighth year of recognizing outstanding environmental commitment.
 Students, faculty and staff from all UW campuses are eligible to nominate and receive Husky Green Awards.
-The awards are celebrating their seventh year of recognizing outstanding environmental commitment.

 The awards will be presented by Talia Haller, a two-time Husky Green Award winner, and UW Bothell Vice Chancellor Ruth Johnston on Friday, April 21, at 1 p.m. during the 2017 Earth Day celebration in Red Square.